PHP-DI/PHP-DI/README.md

 In this example, a instance of the `Bar` class is created and injected in the `Foo` class. **No configuration needed**.

 That's as easy as possible!

+Of course, in the spirit of Dependency Injection, `Bar` will rather be an interface, and you will configure which implementation will be injected through [configuration](doc/configure).

 ## More